danmbrown/city-of-whispers/Moves.md

 <a id="Risky-Moves"></a>
 ## Risky Moves

-### Use Magic
+### Use Power
-When you tap into your connection to magic, describe what you hope to accomplish through your aesthetic.
+When you tap into your connection to magic, technology, or other mysterious power, describe what you hope to accomplish.
 The Magistrate will assign a complexity.
-If the complexity is equal to or less than your max, roll +1 if you have a connection to the neighborhood or -2 if you do not.
-You may not use secrets or facts to buff this roll.
+If the complexity is equal to or less than your max, roll.
+You may take +1 if you have a connection to the neighborhood or some other advantage or -2 if you do not.

 - **12+** You achieve your goal flawlessly.
 - **10+** Pick 1 Consequence.
-- **7-9** Pick 1 Consequence and the spell backfires.
+- **7-9** Pick 1 Consequence and the power backfires.

 #### Consequences
 - Lesser effect in Area and/or Duration
 - Lesser effect in Scale and/or Intensity
-- The spell affects targets beyond the one intended
+- The power affects targets beyond the one intended
-- The spell has an unexpected side effect (if you make this permanent, you do not need to roll Backfire)
+- The power has an unexpected side effect (if you make this permanent, you do not need to roll Backfire)
-- The spell has the opposite effect (if you pick this, you do not need to roll Backfire)
+- The power has the opposite effect (if you pick this, you do not need to roll Backfire)

 ### Backfire (lower is better)
-When the spell backfires, roll +complexity. **Note**: Rolling lower is better.
+When the power backfires, roll +complexity. **Note**: Rolling lower is better.

 - **10+** Pick 1 Outcome and mark two Heat.
 - **7 - 9** Pick 2 Outcomes.
-- **6-** The magic dissipates harmlessly.
+- **6-** The power dissipates harmlessly.

 #### Outcomes
 - Take yourself out of the scene; How do you become incapacitated?